tanvee09/TPO-project/README.md

-# Made for hackinUTU

 # TPO Automation

-Automation of Training and Placement Cell activities of a college.
+Web App for automation of Training and Placement Cell activities of a college
+Entry for hackinUTU

 ## Team # 56
 - Ravisha Sharma